api2cart/ruby-sdk/docs/ProductApi.md

 api_instance = OpenapiClient::ProductApi.new
 id = '10' # String | Retrieves variant's info specified by variant id
 opts = {
+  store_id: '1', # String | Retrieves variant info specified by store id
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  store_id: '1' # String | Retrieves variant info specified by store id
 }

 begin